 Bronchopneumonia caused by Pasteurella multocida or Mannheimia haemolytica has a cranioventral lung distribution and affects sheep and goats of all ages worldwide.
-It can be particularly devastating in young animals.
+It can be particularly devastating in young animals around weaning.
 It is a common cause of morbidity and mortality in lambs and kids, especially in those that have not received adequate colostrum or in which passive colostral immunity is waning.
-The disease appears to occur most often in animals that have undergone recent stress such as transportation, weaning, or commingling with animals from unrelated farms.
+The disease appears to occur most often in animals that have undergone recent stress such as transportation, weaning, change of diet, or commingling with animals from unrelated farms.
+Bibersteinia trehalosi(formerly Pasteurella trehalosi) causes septicaemia in lambs 4–9 mo old (systemic pasteurellosis).
 (Also see Pasteurellosis of Sheep and Goats.)

-Stress appears to be an important factor in the breakdown of respiratory defense mechanisms, allowing Pasteurella, Mannheimia, Mycoplasma spp, other bacteria, and viruses to invade lung tissue and cause pneumonia.
-In some laboratory animal species and calves, alveolar macrophage function is impaired after viral pneumonia.
+Stress appears to be an important factor that allows Pasteurella, Mannheimia, Mycoplasma ovipneumoniae, other bacteria, and viruses to multiply and impair the normal physical defense mechanisms, facilitating invasion of lung tissue and development of pneumonia.
+In calves, alveolar macrophage function is impaired after viral pneumonia.
 This results in decreased clearance of inhaled bacterial pathogens, allowing them to become established.
 Pathogen-host interactions result in tissue damage, especially because of massive influx of neutrophils.
 As these neutrophils are lysed, enzymes are released that cause more lung tissue damage.
 This mechanism may be similar to that of Pasteurella and Mannheimia pneumonias in sheep and goats.

+At necropsy, testing whether lung tissue sinks (pneumonia) or floats (normal) remains a useful screening test.
 In acute cases, cultures obtained from tracheal swabs or washes or from lung tissue or associated lymph nodes are diagnostic.
 Histopathologic examination is useful, especially if other types of pneumonia (eg, retrovirus interstitial pneumonia in adult sheep and goats) are also suspected.
-In chronic cases, bacterial cultures may be less rewarding; Pasteurella or Mannheimia may have been the initial problem, but results of cultures taken later may reveal Arcanobacterium pyogenes, a common causative agent of lung abscesses.
+In chronic cases, bacterial cultures may be less rewarding; Pasteurella or Mannheimia may have been the initial problem, but results of cultures taken later may reveal Trueperella pyogenes, a common causative agent of lung abscesses.

 Treatment and Control

 Whenever possible, treatment should be based on bacterial culture and sensitivity, especially in herd or flock outbreaks, when valuable animals are involved, or in acute or chronic cases when initial therapeutic attempts have failed.
-Commonly recommended antibiotics include ceftiofur (1.1–2.2 mg/kg, sid), oxytetracycline (10 mg/kg, sid, of non-long-acting product, or 20 mg/kg once of the long-acting product), ampicillin (20 mg/kg, bid), flor-fenicol (20 mg/kg, every 48 hr), and tylosin (10–20 mg/kg, sid-bid).
+Commonly recommended antibiotics include oxytetracycline (10 mg/kg/day of non-long-acting product, or 20 mg/kg once of the long-acting product), florfenicol (20 mg/kg, every 48 hr), and tylosin (10–20 mg/kg, once to twice daily).
 Therapy should continue for at least 24–48 hr after body temperature has returned to normal.
 Duration of treatment usually is 4–5 days.
-Acute cases may also benefit from the use of NSAID (eg, aspirin, flunixin meglumine, or ketoprofen) in conjunction with antibiotic therapy for control of endotoxemia and inflammation.
-Treatment with NSAID should be of short duration because prolonged use may result in gastric ulceration or renal complications.
-In the USA, use of some of the above antibiotics and NSAID is extra-label, and appropriate withdrawal times to slaughter should be followed.
+Tilmicosin and other macrolide antibiotics can also be used but are considerably more expensive than oxytetracycline.
+Acute cases may also benefit from the use of NSAIDs (eg, flunixin meglumine or ketoprofen) in conjunction with antibiotic therapy for control of endotoxemia and inflammation.